 In the workplace, overconfidence can lead to poor decision-making, taking on too much risk, or failing to consider alternative perspectives or information.

-For example, a CEO who is overconfident in his company’s success may make decisions that ignore warning signs or potential problems.
+For example, a CEO overconfident in his company’s success may make decisions that ignore warning signs or potential problems.
 This could eventually lead to a decline in the company’s performance.

 How to prevent this error: